About This Chapter

 16. Glycocalyx: Definition & Function

 This lesson is about the glycocalyx, which is an important outer covering of all kinds of cells, from humans to bacteria.
-In this lesson, you'll learn what does in our bodies and for bacteria.
+In this lesson, you'll learn what it does in our bodies and for bacteria.
 We'll also cover medical applications of the glycocalyx.

 17. Homologous Chromosomes: Definition, Pairing & Separation